Tanz0rz/haxe-fmod/docs/platforms.md

 ## HTML5

 The FMOD web build is a WebAssembly module.
-The library's post-build step copies `fmodstudio.js` and `fmodstudio.wasm` from `FMOD_SDK_WEB` next to the output, so an HTML5 build needs that variable set even when `FMOD_SDK` is also set.
+The library's post-build step (the [stage command](guides/tools-cli.md#stage) on Heaps and Kha) copies `fmodstudio.js` and `fmodstudio.wasm` from `FMOD_SDK_WEB` next to the output, so an HTML5 build needs that variable set even when `FMOD_SDK` is also set.

 ### Asynchronous initialization